Analysis | Ukrainian Peace Deal? Not While Each Side Thinks It’s Winning

 Wars end when combatants converge in their expectations about the future; for example, when country A and country B both realize that their conflict is hopelessly stalemated.
 Yet even if Russia’s offensives in Ukraine have mostly ground to a halt, there is no such convergence today.

 Putin seems to think he can break Ukraine’s will through brutal siege tactics and threats of escalation, perhaps involving chemical or radiological weapons.
-He is using artillery and air attacks to try to destroy Ukraine’s economy and defense-industrial capabilities.
+He is using artillery and air attacks to try to destroy Ukraine’s economy and defense-industrial capabilities, as his forces reposition to press the offensive in the east.
 He still has powerful non-kinetic weapons, such as cyberattacks, that he can use against the West, and may hope that cascading economic turmoil will weaken his enemies’ enthusiasm for sanctions over time.

 Ukraine has a different calculus.
 Its leaders believe the Russian invaders are overextended and vulnerable.
 Ukrainian forces are mounting counter-encirclement campaigns against the Russian units besieging Kyiv.
 Zelenskiy hopes, moreover, that sanctions will wreak increasing havoc on the Russian economy and defense industry.
 Ukrainian forces can keep fighting so long as they have that vital lifeline of arms and money from the West.